nstjean05/GroupProjectTestWorld/README.md

 3. Click the **GitHub.com** tab — the shared repo should appear in your list
 4. Choose a location on your computer to save it
 5. Click **Clone**
+6. GitHub Desktop will show a popup asking **"Initialize Git LFS"** — click **Initialize Git LFS**.
+This is required or your assets will not download correctly.

 > GitHub Desktop will automatically fetch all LFS files during cloning.
 This is why cloning is required instead of using a ZIP download.